komascript/notepaper-wsu/LIESMICH.md

 Die Vorschriften für die Seitenränder und den Textbereich sind [auf TeX.SX](https://tex.stackexchange.com/q/59932) wie folgt angegeben:
-> All text in one-and-onehalf inches from the left [\dots] Begin the letter
+> All text in one-and-onehalf inches from the left […] Begin the letter
 > two inches from the top [\dots] The maximum line length should not exeed six
-> inches [\dots] If additional pages are needed, the left-hand margin of the
+> inches […] If additional pages are needed, the left-hand margin of the
 > letter should be maintained, but the text may be started one inch from the
 > top.

 Die [zugehörige Abbildung](https://i.stack.imgur.com/9u6Cr.gif) gibt außerdem einen rechten Rand von fünfachtel Zoll und einen unteren Rand von einem halben Zoll an.